Confinement in a finite duality cascade: Recap of the gauge theory and the dual supergravity solution

 In this appendix, we review some basic aspects of the supersymmetric gauge theory and the corresponding dual type IIB supergravity solution found in \cite{Aramini:2025twg}.
 We refer the reader to the original paper for more details.

 The setup consists of a stack of regular and fractional D3-branes placed at the tip of the conifold in the presence of an O7-plane.
-The corresponding gauge theory is an ${\cal N}=1$ quiver gauge theory with gauge group $\USp \times \USp$, two bifundamental chiral multiplets $X_i$, with $i=1,2$, and a quartic superpotential, schematically of the form $ W \sim \epsilon^{ik} \epsilon^{jl} X_i X_j X_k X_l$, where contraction of the gauge indices is understood.
+The corresponding gauge theory is an ${\cal N}=1$ quiver gauge theory with gauge group $\USp \times \USp$, two bifundamental chiral multiplets $X_i$, with $i=1,2$, and a quartic superpotential, see figure \ref{fig:placeholder}.
 The theory admits an $SU(2)$ flavor symmetry, a non-ABJ-anomalous discrete R-symmetry, and a $\mathbb{Z}_2^{(1)}$ one-form symmetry.

 Much like the KS solution \cite{Klebanov:2000hb}, the RG flow can be described in terms of a Seiberg-duality cascade and interpolates between an SCFT in the UV (more precisely, a one-dimensional conformal manifold) and confinement in the IR.
 For an appropriate choice of the numbers of regular and fractional branes, the theory reduces, at the origin of the scalar-field VEV moduli space, to ${\cal N}=1$ $\USp(2N)$ SYM, which admits $N+1$ isolated, fully gapped confining vacua.
 Two salient features make this theory quite different from the KS theory and any of its known relatives: first, the cascade is finite, meaning that the RG flow originates from a SCFT with a finite number of degrees of freedom; second, the confining vacua are fully gapped, in the sense that they sit at the origin of moduli space and do not admit any massless excitations around them.
 These two properties are the main reason why this construction is particularly interesting.